dialog-semiconductor/BLE_SDK10_examples/Readme.md

 ## Example compatibility

 Not all the examples will run on the latest version of the SDK10, the tested version is indicated in the Readme.
-If you find and example that needs porting to the latest version please report it in the issues.
+If you find an example that needs porting to the latest version please report it in the issues.